-The WordPress core is somewhat lacking when it comes to use of caching systems to decrease site loading time and use of server resources.
+WordPress Core is somewhat lacking when it comes to using caching systems to decrease site load time and use of server resources.
 Luckily, there are a few best plugins available in the WordPress repository; one of them is WordPress W3 Total Cache plugin that helps to make websites load faster using caching rules.

 Assuming you have installed and enabled W3TC on your WordPress website, you will see a new option in the Admin sidebar i.e. “Performance” under the General Settings tab.
 You will see different types of caching that can be enabled or disabled.
 Each widget type of area holds general settings for the caching and the type of caching method to be used.

-This cache creates static copies of your otherwise dynamic WordPress pages.
-If it is not enabled, then on each page view on your site WordPress generates the page content by executing PHP and ending queries to the database.
+The page cache creates copies of your previously visited WordPress posts/pages.
+If it is not enabled, then on each page view on your site WordPress generates the page content by executing PHP and sending queries to the database.

-When this setting is enabled, a static cached version of the page is served to users.
-It reduces the page load time and also decreases load on server resources, hence increasing your server’s capability to handle more traffic.
+When this setting is enabled, a cached version of the page is served to the visitors.
+It reduces the page load time and also decreases the load on server resources, hence increasing your server’s capability to handle more traffic.

-As the name suggests, this option enables minification of your CSS, JS and static pages.
+As the name suggests, this option enables minification of your CSS, JS and HTML files.
 This isn’t a caching setting and will behave differently on different WordPress setups.

-We recommend you test it separately on a WordPress staging site before.
-In some cases it will harm your website’s performance because the process of minification is server intensive.
+We suggest you test it separately on a WordPress staging site before.
+In some cases, it will harm your website’s performance because the process of minification is server intensive.

-Caching the database queries will reduce load on your server, hence server will have more resources to serve website to the incoming flow of traffic.
+Caching the database queries will reduce the load on your server, hence server will have more resources to serve the website to the incoming flow of traffic.

 This will be particularly useful if you have a WordPress website that sends out a lot of database queries per page load.

 Browsers these days cache the static content of websites to improve the user experience.
-In W3TC option of browser cache, you can enable/disable it.
-Additionally, you can add exceptions and expiry dates of the elements in the website.
+In the W3TC option of browser cache, you can enable/disable it.
+Additionally, you can add exceptions and expiry dates of the elements.

-We recommend you to enable it and then navigate to the Browser Cache tab and enable the following settings for maximum effect.
+We suggest you enable it and then navigate to the Browser Cache tab and enable the following settings for maximum effect.

 - Set Last-Modified header